Donaldnaz/Infrastructure-as-code/Readme.md

 ## Objectives

-According to the official lab description, you practice the following tasks: :contentReference[oaicite:2]{index=2}

 * Create a Cloud SQL instance with Terraform
 * Install the Cloud SQL Auth Proxy in Cloud Shell
 * Test connectivity with a MySQL client